-The Fair operated under the direct auspices of ESD until 1962 when it became evident it should become a separate entity to assure non-profit status for tax purposes.
+The Fair operated under the direct auspices of ESD until 1962 when it became evident it should become a separate entity to ensure non-profit status for tax purposes.
 The Metro Detroit Science Fair, Inc. was incorporated on October 23, 1962 to "stimulate an active interest among young people in the several fields of scientific study and to give recognition to talented science students."
-The name remained until 1970 when it was changed to The Science and Engineering Fair of Metropolitan Detroit, Inc., to indicate more accurately its scope.
+In 1970 the name was changed to The Science and Engineering Fair of Metropolitan Detroit, Inc., to accurately reflect its educational scope.
 ESD and The Detroit News continued to cooperate in sponsorship of the Fairs through 2001.
 In September of 2001, the inauguration of the renovated and expanded Detroit Science Center and a refocus of the engineering society on other programs resulted in a new home at the spectacular museum and an independent stature for the Fairs.
 The Detroit Science Center and the Detroit News continued support of the Fair until 2003.